xooniverse/televerse/README.md

 ---

-Feel free to adjust the examples or add more details to them as needed.
-Let me know if there's anything else you'd like to add or modify!

 ## 🌟 Shoot a Star

 If you find Televerse helpful, please consider shooting a star on our [Github repository](https://github.com/HeySreelal/televerse).
 This helps us to know that our work is appreciated and motivates us to continue improving Televerse.